spryker/spryker-docs/docs/sdk/dev/spryks/spryk-configuration-reference.md

 The following modes are available:

-- `mode: project` - Spryk runs only with the `--mode=project` option in the CLI command.
+- `mode: project`—Spryk runs only with the `--mode=project` option in the CLI command.

 - `mode: core` - Spryk runs only with the `--mode=core` option in the CLI command.